softworkz/embyuserwiki/Music-naming.md

             2- Song.mp3
 ```

+## Music Images

+Images are supported in both artist and album folders, as well as images embedded within audio files.

 ## Music Videos

 To add music videos, setup a library with the type "Music Videos".
 The naming conventions for music videos are identical to [movies](Movie naming).